nauyan/Object-Detection-Using-TensorFlow-JS/README.md

 - [Convert2Yolo](https://github.com/ssaru/convert2Yolo) and [resize_dataset_pascalvoc
 ](https://github.com/italojs/resize_dataset_pascalvoc#Folder-structure-example) might help in accomplishing above mentioned task.

-Last before starting training make a directory named DataSet and inside this directory make two more directoreis namely JPEGImage and YOLO.
+Before starting training make a directory named DataSet and inside this directory make two more directoreis namely JPEGImage and YOLO.
 In the directory JPEGImages resized jpeg images should be copied from pascal voc dataset and in YOLO directory all the  annotations files should be copied.